outdodged/skbreaker/README.md

    The plugin asks you for the name of the segment to scan (default is `.rdata`).
 It then iterates over every byte in that segment, attempting to decrypt substrings using the skCrypter XOR formula.

 3. **Candidate Filtering:**
-   Using a heuristic check (by default, verifying that the candidate contains `"This string is encrypted."`), non-genuine or junk candidates are discarded.
+   Using a heuristic check (by default, verifying that the candidate contains `"This string is encrypted."`  (in this example, modify it to your expected strings)), non-genuine or junk candidates are discarded.
 You can modify the filtering logic in the `is_real_string()` function if your encrypted strings differ.

 4. **Patching Decrypted Data:**
    For every genuine candidate, skbreaker patches the corresponding bytes in the segment with the decrypted string (plus a null terminator).
 This means that the cleartext is permanently in place.